What Is Low Vision?

 Many people with low vision also have difficulty making a living, as the following statistics from the U.S. Census Bureau's American Community Survey of 2018 illustrate:

-- In 2010 the employment rate for visually disabled Americans ages 21-64 (working age) was only 37.2 percent.
+The employment rate for visually disabled Americans ages 21-64 (working age) was only 37.2 percent in 2010.
 The full-time/full-year employment rate was 24 percent.
 And of those without a job, only 13.5 percent were actively looking for work.

 Individual poverty rates were 29.5 percent for visually disabled people vs. 11.9 percent of those with no disability.

 Some visually impaired people become very dependent on friends and relatives, while others suffer alone.
 That's a shame, because many ingenious low vision devices are available to help people overcome vision impairment and live independently.